rahuls5/gitgoingfastdemo/README.md

 ## Date of Submission - 06/22/2014
 ## Author - Rahul Sharma
-## Next Step- Add More Comments to enhance the documentation
+## Next Step- Updated Coursename and to Add More Comments to enhance the documentation

 This repository cotains the following files:
 - run_analysis.R